PatrickEwing-USDA/rHFA/README.md

 ### Requirements

 Input data should be analogous to common gardens.
 Ex. breeding trials, multi-environment trials, yield trials.
-This package was tested on Linux, Windows, and macOS running R version 4.4.x
+This package was tested on Linux, Windows, and macOS running R version 4.4.x.

 ### Brief how-to:

-1.  id_home() to identify home site (optional)
+1.  permute_hfa() to run hfa analysis.
+This will work at the population genotype, site, and year level.
+See obj$
-2.  permute_hfa() to run hfa analysis.
-This will work at the population and genotype level and may work across years (for populations) - in progress.
-You currently need to manually calculate p-values for genotypes from the permutations (first column is observed; try .two-tailed()).
-If really slow, try setting BLUP=FALSE.
+2.  id_home() to identify home site of each genotype
-3.  temporal_hfa() for calculationg hfa across years at the population level.
+3.  specialist_test() and generalist_test() to identify specialists and generalists.

 See analysis code for publications below and methods described in those publications - especially Ewing et al. (2019).
 All functions are relatively documented in source code.